California City Settles Towing Scam for $1.2 Million

 SAN FRANCISCO (CN) — King City, in California’s Salinas Valley, agreed to pay $1.2 million to victims of a car-towing scam carried out by corrupt police officers who victimized poor Latinos.

-Hundreds of poor Latinos had their cars illegally towed and impounded after being pulled over for minor traffic infractions in the sleepy agricultural town of 13,900, according to the civil lawsuit and investigation by the Monterey County District Attorney’s Office.
+Hundreds of low-income Latinos had their cars illegally towed and impounded after being pulled over for minor traffic infractions in the sleepy agricultural town of 13,900, according to the civil lawsuit and investigation by the Monterey County District Attorney’s Office.

 Latinos constitute 87.5 percent of the population of King City, 150 miles southwest of San Francisco, according to 2015 U.S. Census data.
-Its median household income of $41,409 that year was 36 percent below the statewide median of $64,500, and the median value of a home or condo that year, $231,233, was just 51 percent of the statewide median, according to city-data.com.

 U.S. Magistrate Judge Laurel Beeler approved the $1.2 million settlement on Jan.
 25. Roughly 229 victims will be paid about $3,902 apiece.